Unstable Cores are the source of instability in chemical reaction networks: Unstable cores and D-unstable cores

 Unstable cores are sufficient but not necessary causes of instability.
-A natural generalization arises from considering D-instability instead of Hurwitz-instability: \begin{definition} A \emph{D-unstable core} is a D-unstable Child-Selection matrix $S[\pmb{\kappa}]$ for which no proper principal submatrix is D-unstable. \end{definition} As an immediate consequence of the definition and the fact that Hurwitz-instability implies D-instability, we have \begin{obs} Every unstable core contains a D-unstable core. \end{obs} Note that a D-unstable core may be Hurwitz-stable: in this case, it can be a proper submatrix of an unstable core.

-It remains an open question whether or under which network conditions the converse of Cor.~\ref{SIcor:CSinst} is also true: \begin{conjecture} Suppose there is no Child-Selection $\pmb{\kappa}$ such that the corresponding elementary Cauchy--Binet component $G[\pmb{\kappa}]=S[\pmb{\kappa}]R[\pmb{\kappa}]$ is Hurwitz-unstable for some choices of positive symbols in $R[\pmb{\kappa}]$.
-Then $G(\mathbf{r'})$ cannot be Hurwitz-unstable and thus the network $\mathbf{\Gamma}$ does not admit instability. \end{conjecture} Since the assumption in Conjecture~\ref{SIconj:1} amounts to requiring that $S[\pmb{\kappa}]$ is not $D$-unstable for any Child-Selection $\pmb{\kappa}$, the conjecture can be restated in the following equivalent form: \begin{conjecture} Suppose that the network does not possess any $D$-unstable core.
-Then $G(\mathbf{r'})$ cannot be Hurwitz-unstable and thus the network $\mathbf{\Gamma}$ does not admit instability. \end{conjecture}
+A natural generalization arises from considering D-instability instead of Hurwitz-instability: \begin{definition} A \emph{D-unstable core} is a D-unstable Child-Selection matrix $S[\pmb{\kappa}]$ for which no proper principal submatrix is D-unstable. \end{definition} An immediate consequence of the definition and the fact that Hurwitz-instability implies D-instability is that every unstable core contains a D-unstable core.
+Note that a D-unstable core may be Hurwitz-stable: In this case, it can be a proper submatrix of an unstable core.
+It remains an open question whether or under which network conditions the converse of Cor.~\ref{cor:CSinst} is also true: \begin{conjecture} Suppose that the network does not possess any $D$-unstable core.
+Then $G(\pmb{r'})$ cannot be Hurwitz-unstable and thus the network $\pmb{\Gamma}$ does not admit instability. \end{conjecture}